osu-cass/whats-fresh-api/docs/source/api/api.rst

 The vendors listing is available at ``/vendors/``.
 It returns a JSON array consisting of each of the vendors, and information about them.

+.. note:: Coordinates used in the API are standard, decimal degree coordinates.
+Many results will contain negative coordinates.

 Optional Fields
 ^^^^^^^^^^^^^^^